 1. Fidelity Nasdaq Composite Index ETF

-Most basic fund lists will start with an S&P 500 index ETF.
-That makes sense!
-U.S. large caps are frequently recommended to build a portfolio core, and it’s hard to do better than the S&P 500!
+I frequently start fund lists with an S&P 500 index fund, when applicable.
+After all, U.S. large caps are frequently recommended to build a portfolio core, and for that, it’s difficult to do better than the S&P 500!

 Related: 7 High-Quality, High-Yield Dividend Stocks

-The Fidelity Nasdaq Composite Index ETF (ONEQ) is a diversified index fund that holds much of the Nasdaq Composite.
-But it’s not quite a perfect replica—it uses statistical sampling to come up with a sizable portfolio (roughly 900 holdings) that has a “similar investment profile” to the index.
+The Fidelity Nasdaq Composite Index ETF (ONEQ) is a diversified index fund that holds much of the Nasdaq Composite, but not all.
+Instead, ONEQ uses statistical sampling to come up with a sizable portfolio (roughly 1,030 holdings currently) that has a “similar investment profile” to the index.

 2. Fidelity Enhanced Large Cap Growth ETF